Welcome to Team Two.

 We will be diving in and getting our hands and feet sticky and covered in paint.
 We will be playing with liquids, squish some dough and check out the slushiest and mushiest foods.

+Our artwork will also rely on our mixing skills.
+We'll use marbling inks to make unusual swirling patterns, pastles to draw from observation and create foodscapes inspired by Carl .
 We will be working with paint and other squelchy stuff to create a new gallery space.

 Don’t worry about the mess…it’ll always wash!

-Spring Two – Wriggle and Crawl.
+Summer Two – Wriggle and Crawl.

 We will be grabbing our coats and pooters so that we can go out and about on a minibeast hunt!
 We will be lifting logs, digging deep and rolling over rocks to see who’s home.